yaxu/farm24/farm24.md

 myself to criticism.
 By sharing my work under a free/open source and creative commons licenses, I explicitly encourage others enact reciprocity by appropriate this work in turn.

+## Acknowledgements

+This work is funded by a UKRI Future Leaders Fellowship [grant number MR/V025260/1].

+## References